Does the term “Facebook advertising” make your head spin?

-Say hello to Facebook promoted posts.
+Say hello to boosted posts with Facebook promoted posts.

 The Scoop on a Facebook Promoted Post

 - Gain the attention of fans that no longer see posts in their news feed

-This gives you increased exposure by placing it in the news feed of more fans and friends of fans than typically reached.
+This gives you increased exposure by placing your page in the news feed of more fans and friends of fans than typically reached.

 Similar to a Facebook ad, page admins are able to track the metrics of each promoted post.
 At the bottom of your post you will see how many people that specific post reached along with how many new likes to the post or page you received.